hechoendrupal/drupal-console-book/en/commands/generate-form-config.md

 Option | Details
 -------|-------------
 --module | The Module name.
---class-name | The form class name
+--class | The form class name
 --form-id | The Form id
 --services | Load services from the container.
 --inputs | Create inputs in a form.